 The majority of this pavement was rated in "good" to "transitional" condition (CRS) with an RSL rating of 1 to 8 years.
 The pavement from 95th Street to Balmoral Avenue/O'Hare Interchange was widened and either reconstructed or partially reconstructed in 1992 and 1993.
 The partial reconstruction and widening included the reconstruction of the outside (third) lane in each direction on the existing six-lane facility and the addition of a new fourth lane in each direction.
 The remaining two inside lanes in each direction were left in place, rehabilitated and resurfaced.
 The reconstruction and widening areas included jointed plain concrete pavement throughout.
-A rehabilitation of this section was completed in 2012 which included full-depth concrete patches, removal of the existing HMA overlay and the placement of a thicker SMA overlay.
+A rehabilitation of this section was completed in 2012, which included full-depth concrete patches, removal of the existing HMA overlay and the placement of a thicker SMA overlay.
 Reconstruction of this section is programmed to occur in 2018 to 2025, as part of the Move Illinois Program.
+In 2018, only 0.5% of the section was rated in "excellent" condition with an average RSL estimated as 4.7 years.